-No True Self is a major exhibition of an emerging generation of critically acclaimed contemporary photomedia artists, featuring unique perspectives from Austria, Belgium, Finland, Germany, Poland and Sweden.
+No True Self is a major exhibition of an emerging generation of critically acclaimed contemporary artists, featuring unique perspectives from Austria, Belgium, Finland, Germany, Poland and Sweden.

-Presented to Australian audiences for the first time, the artists address important and universal questions of gender, sexuality, agency and cultural identity in the extreme present, possessing a variety of unique approaches to photomedia, truth and artifice, and the presentation of the human subject.
+The artists address important and universal questions of gender, sexuality, agency and cultural identity in the extreme present, representing the generation shortly before the digital native generation at the precipice of the post-digital, and possessing a variety of unique approaches to photomedia, truth and artifice, and the presentation of the human subject.

-Spanning photography, video, installation and new media, No True Self investigates the blurring of the private and public realms in the post digital, asking us to confront our performative selves, and consider how we connect, amidst an uncertain future.
+Presented to Australian audiences for the first time, No True Self investigates the blurring of private and public realms and the agency of the individual within a post-digital society.
+No True Self asks us to confront our performative selves, and consider how we connect, amidst such an uncertain future.

 Artor Jesus Inkerö (b.
 1989 in Helsinki, Finland), works across photography, video and performance, creating works that the artist terms, a “holistic bodily project”.
 Embracing hyper-masculine bodybuilding standards, and using the supplements, gestures, attire and behaviours associated with this subculture, Inkerö (who uses the pronoun “they”) manipulates both the viewer and the external qualities of self-representation.
 Conflating artist and persona, they use online culture in their work as part of their self-transformation, a performance that is both a physical and social experiment and one that performatively addresses the visual and societal expectations of gender.

 Inkerö has exhibited in numerous high-profile group and solo exhibitions across Europe and the USA, including at the National Museum of Finland, New Museum in New York and SALTS, Basel.
 Inkerö is currently artist in residence at the Rijksakademie in Amsterdam, The Netherlands.